 Friends, relatives or just about anyone else can co-sign on your car loan, provided they have sufficient credit to qualify for the loan.
-There are really no restrictions about the kinds of relationships co-signers must have with primary borrowers.
+There are really no restrictions on the kinds of relationships co-signers must have with primary borrowers.
 Co-signers should be aware, however, of the consequences if the loan goes into default or payments are made delinquently.

 Co-signers sign contracts promising to pay the loan if the primary borrower defaults on the loan.
-Co-signers use their own credit histories to qualify, which may not only help secure the loan, but also potentially get a lower interest rate for the primary borrower.
+Co-signers use their own credit histories to qualify, which may not only help secure the loan but also potentially get a lower interest rate for the primary borrower.

-Who Needs a Co-Signer
+Who Needs a Co-Signer?

 Qualifications of a Co-Signer